CircleOnCircles/macbuild/README.md

 * **Audio Hijack**: Start the app multiple times to dismiss welcome and mailing list alerts and install Instant On
 * **Clear**: Enable iCloud in Preferences
-* **Focus**: Start Focus manually as it won't initialise successfully with launchd starting it for the first time.
 * **iTunes**; Start iTunes and set it up.
 * **Dropbox**: Disable camera uploads and disable email integration
 * **Forklift**: Sidebar containing favourites and view settings